to place it on page-->

 • Crochet hook: Choose a hook size that complements the weight of your yarn.
 A size G (4mm) or H (5mm) hook is commonly used for medium-weight yarn.
 You may use any size yarn with the corresponding appropriately sized hook.

-• Yarn: Opt for a yarn that is suitable for the project you have in mind.
-Worsted weight yarn is a popular choice for the crochet parquet stitch due to its versatility and availability in various colors.
+• Yarn: Choose a yarn suitable for your project.
+Worsted-weight yarn is a popular choice for the crochet parquet stitch due to its versatility and availability in various colors.

 • Scissors: A sharp pair of scissors will help cut yarn and trim loose ends.